Jamesscott34/DevopsCA/README.md

 - [x] Improve validation and error handling
 - [x] Implement cover image upload for manually added books
 - [x] Add book categories and tags
+- [x] User/admin book separation (users and admin see only their own books on `/home/`)
+- [x] Admin can view any user's books from the admin dashboard
+- [x] Admin referral feature: admin can set a referral book for any user, and users can add it to their collection
+- [x] User notes: users can add/edit personal notes in their profile

 ---

 ## ️ What To Do Next

 - [ ] Implement email notification functionality
+- [ ] Add book import/export (CSV, JSON)
+- [ ] Add analytics/dashboard for users (reading stats, most read authors, etc.)
+- [ ] Enhance book cover image support (drag-and-drop, cropping)
+- [ ] Add user profile picture/avatar
+- [ ] Improve mobile responsiveness and accessibility
+- [ ] Add Kubernetes manifests for deployment, service, ingress, and config
+- [ ] Create a Helm chart for easy deployment and configuration
+- [ ] Set up CI/CD pipeline for automated testing, building, and deployment to Kubernetes

 ---